Although there are dozens of high-quality web hosts fighting for your business, two names stand head and shoulders above the rest.

 The Baby Plan: Starting at $5.95/month includes everything in the Hatchling plan plus unlimited bandwidth and domain names.

-The Business Plan: Starting at $5.95/month, HostGator Business Plan comes with a free dedicated IP, SSL, and toll-free number.
+The Business Plan: Starting at $5.95/month, HostGator Business Plan comes with a free dedicated IP, SSL, and a toll-free number.

 Although these prices aren’t the most expensive I’ve ever seen, I find them hard to justify when you consider their shared servers’ lackadaisical load times.